-10.1.
+- 10.1.
 Power tools are permitted on the day(s) of the event.
 Care must be taken not to damage any property.
-Any damage done to the premises will have to be paid for by the offending team.
+Any damage done to the premises will have to be paid for by the offending team. - 10.2.
+If you require batteries from the organiser, you must inform them no later than 30th September 2024.
+We will only provide specific batteries as listed by the organisers against a fee.
+Robots must be designed to support these types of batteries and you will need to get your own chargers for these batteries.
+For more details, please contact the organisers.

-- 10.2.
-No welding equipment is allowed on the premises. - 10.3.
+- 10.3.
+No welding equipment is allowed on the premises. - 10.4.
 Only repairs may be carried out in the workshop.
-Modifications to the robot are prohibited after the final technical checkup. - 10.4.
+Modifications to the robot are prohibited after the final technical checkup. - 10.5.
 A staff member will notify teams ten (10) minutes prior to their game so that any repairs and adjustment can be safely finalised.
-If a team does not approach the arena in time, the jury is empowered to disqualify the team for that game. - 10.5.
+If a team does not approach the arena in time, the jury is empowered to disqualify the team for that game. - 10.6.
 A maximum of three (3) persons per team is allowed in the maintenance workshop.